 2-3 Tbsp Parsley

-3 small Preserved Lemons, with pulp removed and rind sliced thinly
+3 small Preserved Lemons, with pulp and seeds removed and rind sliced thinly

 16 green Olives, with pits

 Salt and Pepper

 Heat olive oil up in a large casserole or other heavy pan, and then add onions.
 Let them cook until soft, but do not brown them.
 When done add in the ginger, garlic and saffron and stir well.